-(2.15) Use of estimates in preparation of financial statements
+(2.14) Use of estimates in preparation of financial statements

 The preparation of financial statements in conformity with International Financial Reporting Standards requires management to make judgements, estimates and assumptions that affect the reported amounts of assets, liabilities, income and costs and contingencies.
-The significant areas of estimation used in the preparation of the accompanying financial statements relate to amortisation, depreciation, non-current employee benefits, impairment of goodwill, client lists, accrual for contract assets, allowance for receivables and contract assets and deferred tax measurement.
+The significant areas of estimation used in the preparation of the accompanying financial statements relate to amortisation, depreciation, non-current employee benefits, valuation allowance of goodwill, client lists, allowance for receivables and contract assets and deferred tax measurement.
 Future events may occur which may cause the assumptions used in arriving at the estimates to change.
 The effect of any changes in estimates will be recorded in the financial statements when determinable.